heymumford/Samstraumr/Samstraumr/docs/proposals/SamstraumrTestingStrategy.md

 This **Unit Test Strategy** will serve as your trusty guide for navigating the rigorous (but totally fun) terrain of **Tube.java Atomic Boundary Tests**, all the way up to the grand symphony of **Machine Construct Validation**.
 Buckle up, and let’s do this!

+If you haven't read about Tube Based Development, of which Samstraumr is one implementation of, you want to read [the top level README](../../../README.md) first.

 ---

 ## 🌟 **You Already Know Why This Document Exists**